Anschluss

 The Anschluss (/de/, or Anschluß, (Note: before the German orthography reform of 1996) lit. 'joining' or 'connection'), also known as the Anschluß Österreichs (Annexation of Austria), was the annexation of the Federal State of Austria into Nazi Germany on 12 March 1938.

 The idea of an Anschluss (a united Austria and Germany that would form a "Greater Germany") (Note: After the Prussian-dominated German nation-state was created in 1871 without Austria, the German question was still very active in most parts of the ethnic German lands of the Austro-Hungarian and German empires; the Austrian pan-Germans were in favour of a Pan-German vision of Austria joining Germany in order to create a "Greater Germany" and the Germans inside the German Empire were in favour of all Germans being unified into a single state.) arose after the 1871 unification of Germany excluded Austria and the German Austrians from the Prussian-dominated German Empire.
 It gained support after the Austro-Hungarian Empire fell in 1918.
 The new Republic of German-Austria attempted to form a union with Germany, but the 1919 Treaty of Saint Germain and Treaty of Versailles forbade both the union and the continued use of the name "German-Austria" (Deutschösterreich); they also stripped Austria of some of its territories, such as the Sudetenland.
-This left Austria without most of the territories it had ruled for centuries and amid economic crisis.
+This left Austria without most of the territories it had ruled for centuries amidst an economic crisis.

-By the 1920s, the Anschluss proposal had strong support in both Austria and Germany, particularly to many Austrian citizens of the political left and center.
-One vehement supporter was prominent Social Democrat leader Otto Bauer, who served as Austria's Foreign Minister 21 November 1918 – 26 July 1919.
+By the 1920s, the Anschluss proposal had strong support in both Austria and Germany, particularly from many Austrian citizens of the political left and center.
+One vehement supporter was prominent Social Democrat leader Otto Bauer, who served as the Austrian foreign minister in 1918–1919.
 Support for unification with Germany came mainly from the belief that Austria, stripped of its imperial land, was not viable economically.
 Popular support for the unification faded with time, although it remained as a concept in the contemporary Austrian political discourse.